cfoutlier/myreads/README.md

 * Install create-react-app-> "npm install -g create-react-app"
 * Create the app-> "create-react-app myreads"
 * Clone (download) the myreads files from GitHub to your local computer.  https://github.com/cfoutlier/myreads
-* Copy the src files from the cloned folder to the newly created "myreads" app folder.
-Replace the original create-react-app files.
+* Copy the files from the cloned folder to the newly created "myreads" app folder, replacing the original create-react-app files.
 * Navigate to the myreads folder via the terminal and type "npm install" to install any dependencies for the app
 * Type "npm start" to run the app

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.
+## Usage Instructions
+* Home Page
+  * The home page of the app is a listing of books that a user can categorize as currently reading, want to read, or have already read.
+To move the book to a new category or shelf, simply click the drop down on the bottom right hand corner of the the shelf and select the new shelf.
+A user has the ability to add new books to the list by using the search function.
+* Search page
+  * Select the plus button on the bottom right hand side of the home page to access the search page.
+  * On the search page the user can start typing the title of the book they would like to add to the book list and the page will dynamically populate with results.
+  * To add the book to the book list select the drop down on the bottom right of each book and choose a category.

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:

 ### `getAll()`
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.